LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** A value in days of a minimum time to enforce between consecutive surveys of a site.

-**Notes on acquisition:** This functionality is only currently supported with mobile methods.
+**Notes on acquisition:** N/A

 **Notes of caution:** Only mobile methods can use this functionality.
-This behavior implemented through this param will override behavior from other parameters such as RS.
+The behavior implemented through this param will override behavior from other parameters such as RS.
 Users may see incorrect/strange behavior if an impractical value is chosen for min_time_bt_surveys.

 **min_time_bt_surveys** may also be set in the infrastructure file.
 To do so, it must not be present in the **methods parameters**